 This will reset the Winsock Catalog, which will be displayed on the screen of the Command Prompt.
 Once done, try restarting the computer and check if the problem is resolved with your computing device.

 1. Why do we use netsh Winsock reset?

 Whenever there are issues with network connectivity with your device, you have to look into the applications and platforms being used.
-If any particular virus or malware is causing issues, or the computer has activated the firewall and other VPN services, the netsh Winsock reset command is necessary for putting back all network settings and configurations to default.
+Suppose any particular virus or malware is causing problems, or the computer has activated the firewall and other VPN services.
+In that case, the netsh Winsock reset command is necessary to restore all network settings and configurations to default.

 2. How do I fix corrupted Winsock?